paulboul1013/os/README.md

 32-bit mode can use 32 bit register and memory addressing，protected memory ,virtual memory。but will lose bios interrupts and need to code the GDT

+write print string loop which work in 32-bit mode，don't need bios interrupt

+Directly operate VGA video memory install of calling `int 0x10`

+the VGA memory at address `0xb8000` and has text mode to avoid operate directly pixels

+the formula for access a specific character on the 80x25 gird:
+`0xb8000`+2*(row*80+col)

+Every character use 2 bytes(one for ascii,the other is for color)